Is It a UTI? In Elderly People, These Are the Signs and Symptoms to Watch For

 5. Prior infections

 Your odds of acquiring a UTI increase if you've had one before.
-In fact, women who have gone through menopause are four times more likely to develop a UTI if they've had one before than women who haven't had a UTI previously.3
+In fact, the Aging Health study found that women who have gone through menopause are four times more likely to develop a UTI if they've had one before than women who haven't had a UTI previously.

 6. Medical conditions